 In the Dharma, realizations and insights come very slowly.
 Not just in a few days, weeks or months.
 Only a very few human beings even actually think about Dharma, let alone realize it.
 We need to work at it consistently for a long period of time.
 You have a well-qualified Geshe here who can answer all of your questions.
 In the long term, the Buddha Dharma will continue to grow and become widespread.
 It is still increasing and very much alive.
 When the Buddha first taught, he only had five disciples.
 It spread from these people, and now is present to such a great extent.

 We now have someone equal to Shakyamuni, His Holiness the Dalai Lama, who will be here in October.
-Whatever teaching His Holiness gives you, take to heart and practice them sincerely.
+Whatever teaching His Holiness gives you, take them to heart and practice them sincerely.
 The essence of the teachings is never to harm any creature and to have no harmful thoughts – try only to benefit them.
 This is the main point.
 If you act like this, it will bring about great benefit in the future.